OpenSmallworld/magik-vscode/docs/getting_started.md

 # Getting Started with Magik Sessions

-Once you have installed the VS code extension for magik you should set the default character encodings for magik files.
+Once you have installed the VS code extension for Magik you should set the default character encodings for Magik files.
 If you are used to using files in different character sets it is important to know that VS Code with the Magik plugin does not respect the text encoding file header and so care must be taken when open files containing non-ascii characters.
 VS Code will use UTF-8 as the default encoding, but I have had problems with this configuration for historic Magik projects.
 It seems that ISO-8859-1 (Latin 1) is more often used and thus, I would recommend setting the default to ISO-8859-1, but care must be taken when working with other formats.
 Saving a file in the wrong character encoding can damage the file making it difficult to recover (luckily these file are in generally in Git).
 You can always see the encoding of the file in the information bar at the bottom of VS Code (see below).
 Clicking on the encoding will allow you to save or open the file using a different encoding.
 So, it is possible to reopen a file that was opened with an incorrect encoding by specifying the correct encoding.

 ![File Encoding - Status bar](./images/encoding_statusbar.png)